 I think the worst part would probably have to be after the pregnancy is over; you spend 10+ months talking to someone every week and sometimes several times a week, hanging out with them and bonding and then suddenly the contact drops off a bit because they have a baby (or two) to take care of and you have a life too.

 The best part is really hard to say, I guess it would have to be that moment when the babies are born.
 There is this indescribable moment where they are meeting their babies for the first time and you are the one doing the introduction.
 I remember looking up at my intended parents’ faces and seeing this look, this look that can’t even be described.
-It is this loving, meeting your baby for the first time after waiting a lifetime kind of look.
+It is this loving, meeting your baby for the first time after waiting a lifetime kind of look, maybe you’re having a girl and got Baby Girls Clothing specially for her.
 I cannot even begin to describe what an honor it is to be in the room for that first meeting.

 8. What qualities make a person best equipped to be a surrogate?